jgrodziski/metav/README.md

 ## Meta management

-Metadata, like module name and version, should be deduced from the SCM and include in the binary artefact (JAR, docker image) but never commited as file along the source code to avoid any desynchronisation.
-Metadata file is called `meta.edn`.
+Metadata, like module name and version, should be deduced from the SCM and include in the binary artefact (JAR, docker image).
+Metadata file can be named `meta.edn`.

 Metadata are: